 Serverless computing, machine learning, blockchain and indoor canals!
 Cloudreach Head of EMEA, Chris Bunch, looks ahead to AWS re:Invent 2018, the platform’s headline, annual event.

-That’s right, just one month to go (Sunday 25th November) until team AWS and its legions of fans take over Clark County, Nevada to celebrate the new innovations announced live on stage in fabulous Las Vegas.
+That’s right, in just a matter of days, team AWS and its legions of fans take over Clark County, Nevada to celebrate the new innovations announced live on stage in fabulous Las Vegas.

 This will be my fifth such show, and they get bigger, and more strategic to Cloudreach, each year.
 I’ve written about the event several times before (most recently here and here), and, indeed, there’s plenty of more veteran posts on logistics (see Eric Hammond’s great summary here), so this time I thought I’d focus on what I think might be announced…and indeed what the team at Cloudy Towers would like to see!

 Oh, crystal ball, what does the future hold?